teatov/tli/README.md

 ### For audio
 - Audio editing - Kdenlive
-- Nature sounds - my nearby forest
+- Nature sounds - a nearby forest
 - Other sounds - my mouth